timbainbridge/PASOM/README.md

 ## Director Structure

+Of the below directories, only the `scripts` and `run_sims` folders are included on GitHub with other directories created as needed within the code.

 The directory structure is:
-- `input`		  contains objects used to in to run the simulations, including 'graph' objects (starting with 'g') and objects used to create agents' priors (persi.rds and persi2.rds)
+- `input`		  contains objects used to run the simulations, including 'graph' objects (starting with 'g') and objects used to create agents' priors (pers00.rds and pers20.rds)
 - `output`	  contains the outputs from the model runs (files described below)
 - `plots`		  contains plots produced from the simulations outputs
 - `results`	  contains cleaned results from the simulations used to produce the plots and other results
 - `run_sims`	contains scripts to run the simulations
 - `scripts`	  contains all other scripts

-Only the `scripts` and `run_sims` folders are included on GitHub with other directories created as needed within the code.

 Within the `scripts` folder:
-- `0_fixed.R` creates objects used as inputs in the simulations
+- `0_fixed.R` creates objects used as inputs in the simulations and must be run prior to running any simulations.
-- `1_output.R` extracts relevant data from simulation output objects
 - Files beginning with `2_` generate results for the manuscript
 - Files beginning with `3_` create results for the supplement
 - All other files are used with 'source()' in other scripts